Alchus/scout-stuff/04-First-Class.md

 6a	Successfully complete the BSA swimmer test.
 ```

+* ✅ 5/28/2022

+Completed while swimming with Alejandro at Red Bank public pool.

 ```
 6b	Tell what precautions must be taken for a safe trip afloat.
 ```